Fellowship Programs

 Background

-This endowment was established in 1987 with a gift by composer/arranger/multi-instrumentalist Benny Carter (1907-2003) in memory of Morroe Berger.
-Berger, a close friend and Carter’s biographer, was a professor of sociology at Princeton University until his death in 1981.
+The endowment was established in 1987 with a gift by composer/arranger/multi-instrumentalist Benny Carter (1907-2003) in memory of Morroe Berger (1917-1981), a close friend and Carter’s biographer.
+Berger was a professor of sociology at Princeton University until his death in 1981.
 Carter’s initial gift was matched by the Berger family, who asked that Carter’s name be added to the Fund’s title.
-Carter, his wife Hilma, and other donors have regularly added to the endowment over the years.
-After his passing in 2017, Ed Berger’s name was also included in the endowment to honor his contributions to Carter’s career, the IJS, and jazz scholarship.
+Carter, his wife Hilma, the Berger family, and other donors have regularly added to the endowment over the years.
+In 2017 this named fellowship was expanded to honor Ed Berger (1949-2017), Carter’s road manager and longtime IJS associate director.

 The resumé and one-page description may be emailed as Word/PDF attachments to: